 MYTH #12: Know your major before you apply.

-Most colleges require general education requirements for the first two years, to help you explore interests and programs, with courses that apply toward most degree options.
 Usually, you’re allowed to wait until late sophomore year to declare a major.
 If you have some fields in mind, you may find it easier to find a college to match, and you may be eligible for more scholarships through a specific department tied to a declared major.
 But if you don’t, make sure you choose a school with plenty of options for you to consider.

 SAT or ACT: Which Test Should You Take?